deresetec/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display content of the file
+display contents of two files